newrelic/nr1-workshop/SETUP.md

 Your terminal output should look like the following:
 ![terminal](screenshots/setup_screen01.png)

-8. Open Google Chrome and navigate to the following URL `https://one.newrelic.com?&packages=local`, and click on the New Relic One Launcher named `Setup Exercise`.
+8. Open Google Chrome and navigate to  https://one.newrelic.com?&packages=local, and click on the New Relic One Launcher named `Setup Exercise`.
 You should see the following.
 ![Congratulations](screenshots/setup_screen02.png)